trevorbaughn/.dotfiles/README.md

 Optionally uncomment the Include under `ParallelDownloads` towards the top to let Pacman install multiple packages at the same time.

 ## Installation
-To install these dotfiles should be mostly as simple as cloning this repository into your Home directory and running the yet-to-be-documented-or-tested install scripts under `~/bin/installscripts/`.

-### ~/bin/installscripts/sysinstall.sh
-Run `chmod +x ~/bin/installscripts/sysinstall.sh` followed by `~/bin/installscripts/sysinstall.sh`.
-This should kick off the main installation script, which may take a while.
+Run `curl -L https://raw.githubusercontent.com/trevorbaughn/.dotfiles/refs/heads/master/bin/installscripts/sysinstall.sh > sysinstall.sh && chmod +x sysinstall.sh && ./sysinstall.sh` in the live environment.

+This should kick off the main installation process.
+Answer the prompts accordingly.
+You will need to provide your new root password shortly after pacstrap installs the minimal required packages to kickoff the second part of the installation script after a reboot.

+The main installation is complete once you reboot once more into the SDDM login screen.
+Read on for necessary per-user manual configuration.

 ### Configure Hardware & Workspaces
 Create `~/.config/hypr/hardware.conf`.
 Configure monitors according to [the Hyprland Wiki](https://wiki.hyprland.org/Configuring/Monitors/).
 Next, create `~/.config/hypr/workspaces.conf` and make workspaces via [workspace rules](https://wiki.hyprland.org/Configuring/Workspace-Rules/).
 If not using AMD, adjust the HARDWARE section of `~/.bashrc` accordingly.

-### (OPTIONAL) For weather on the status bar -
+### (TEMP) For weather on the status bar -
+If you would like local weather information to appear on the status bar, you will need to create the necessary configuration file manually.

 Make an account on [OpenWeatherMap](https://openweathermap.org/) and get an API Key for One Call API 3.0.
 Feel free to limit the calls per day to 1000 so that you do not get charged anything if you wish.

 Create `~/.config/waybar/modules/weather/weather_conf.py` and fill in the following;